-- I. Development proposals will be permitted where they demonstrate that they: - a) Maintain or enhance green infrastructure assets, green infrastructure links and the overall green infrastructure network; and - b) Provide new green infrastructure, or improvements to existing green assets and green linkages, which are integrated into the development design, that meets the needs of communities both within and beyond the site's boundaries. - 2.
-Green Infrastructure proposals must contribute to multifunctional landscapes which: - a) Strengthen connectivity and resilience of ecological networks; - b) Incorporate green infrastructure measures that are appropriate to the type and context of the development proposal as part of an overall landscape design; - c) Maximise opportunities to mitigate, adapt and improve resilience to climate change; - d) Maximise opportunities for cycling and walking and, where possible, facilitate circular routes; and - e) Support health and wellbeing and improve opportunities for understanding and enjoyment of the National Park and its special qualities. - 3.
-Development proposals that will harm the green infrastructure network must incorporate measures that sufficiently mitigate or offset their effects. - 4.
-Where appropriate, the Authority will seek to secure via planning condition or legal agreement provision for the future management and/or maintenance of green infrastructure. - 7.246 The purpose of this policy is to promote the provision of new green infrastructure whilst protecting existing assets and the integrity of the green infrastructure network as a whole.
+- I. Development proposals will be permitted where they demonstrate that they: - a) Maintain or enhance GI assets, GI links and the overall GI network; and - b) Provide new GI, or improvements to existing green assets and green linkages, which are integrated into the development design, that meets the needs of communities both within and beyond the site's boundaries. - 2.
+GI proposals must contribute to multifunctional landscapes which: - a) Strengthen connectivity and resilience of ecological networks; - b) Incorporate GI measures that are appropriate to the type and context of the development proposal as part of an overall landscape design; - c) Maximise opportunities to mitigate, adapt and improve resilience to climate change; - d) Maximise opportunities for cycling and walking, including multi user routes and, where possible, facilitate circular routes; and - e) Support health and wellbeing and improve opportunities for understanding and enjoyment of the National Park and its special qualities. - 3.
+Development proposals that will harm the GI network must incorporate measures that sufficiently mitigate or offset their effects. - 4.
+Where appropriate, the Authority will seek to secure via planning condition or legal agreement provision for the future management and/or maintenance of GI. - 7.245 The purpose of this policy is to promote the provision of new GI whilst protecting existing assets and the integrity of the GI network as a whole.
 This network extends well beyond the boundaries of the National Park.